The FLS has a "find a family lawyer" database to help you locate a family lawyer in your area who can advise you on your particular situation.

 Whether you are starting out in your career as a family lawyer, working your way up the career ladder or an experienced family lawyer, Family Law Section membership has much to offer.

-As a member, you will receive complimentary issues of The Family Advocate, regular email bulletins and access to the members’ only area of the website.
+As an FLS member, you will receive complimentary issues of Family Advocate and regular email bulletins.